 The four original BCS bowls hold contracts with certain BCS conferences to choose that conference’s champion.
 If those contracts cannot be honored, and the bowl loses its first pick to the National Championship Game, that bowl will receive first choice when picking from among other BCS bowl eligible teams.
 The contracts are as follows:

 Rose Bowl — Big Ten vs. Pac-12

 Six teams receive automatic bids as conference champions, leaving four “at-large” bids for the BCS bowls to fill, which are chosen in a “draft” format.
 Teams will be eligible for selection if they finish the season ranked in the top 14 in the final BCS standings and have at least nine victories.

 The order of selection for the BCS Bowls after host contracts are filled are as follows:

 Teams meeting certain criteria will be guaranteed spots as “at-large” selections:

-One champion from the mid-major conferences (not of the original six automatically qualifying conferences) will automatically be selected as an at-large if they are ranked in the top 12 in the final BCS standings, released in early December, or if a champion from a mid-major conference is ranked higher than any BCS conference champion ranked among the top 16.
+One champion from the non-automatically qualifying conferences (non-AQ) will automatically be selected as an at-large if they are ranked in the top 12 in the final BCS standings, released in early December, or if a champion from a mid-major conference is ranked higher than any BCS conference champion ranked among the top 16.

-The mid major conferences are: Conference USA (C-USA), the Mountain West Conference (MWC), the Sun Belt Conference, the Mid-American Conference (MAC), and the Western Athletic Conferences (WAC).
+The non-AQ are: Conference USA (C-USA), the Mountain West Conference (MWC), the Sun Belt Conference and the Mid-American Conference (MAC).

 Though ten spots are opened for BCS bowls, no conference will send more than two teams to any of the five BCS bowl games.